Digital Visualization Training Workshop 2016: the Ghetto of Venice

 Who can apply?

-Instruction will be in English of which participants must have an adequate working knowledge.
+Instruction will be in English, of which participants must have an adequate working knowledge.

-Maximum number of students: 16
+Maximum number of participants: 16

 Number of ECTS credits allocated: 3

 Venice International University on the island of San Servolo in the Venetian Lagoon is an ideal setting

 for onsite study.
 Participants can live in the housing facilities of the island of San Servolo, or arrange for accommodation in the city of Venice.